prolixalias/gravitee-api-management/docker/quick-setup/gateway-http-bridge-repository-postgresql-heartbeat/README.md

 # Gateway with Bridge HTTP with postgresql and heartbeat

-Here is a docker-compose to run APIM with PostgreSQL as database and 2 gateways with heartbeat enabled:
+Here is a nerdctl compose to run APIM with PostgreSQL as database and 2 gateways with heartbeat enabled:
  - One as a **Bridge Server.** It can make calls to the database and expose HTTP endpoints to be able to call the database.
  - One as a **Bridge Client.** It calls the Gateway Bridge Server through HTTP to fetch data.